-You need to speak to prospective clients on a human level while assuring them that you are proficient and can solve their problem.
+You need to speak to prospective clients on a human level while assuring them that you are proficient and can solve their problems.

-Around 70% of cases going to the first lawyer a prospect calls, and so your website is where you need to convince prospective clients swiftly and decisively that you can inspire their confidence.
+Around 70% of cases go to the first lawyer a prospect calls, and so your website is where you need to convince prospective clients swiftly and decisively that you can inspire their confidence.

-First, demonstrate your capabilities through the use of a case study.
+First, demonstrate your capabilities through a past clients’ case study.
 Describe the case, then explain how the case panned out and how you solved your client’s problem.
 Keep the emotional elements in it, because your prospects will be able to relate.

 With these elements in place on your website, it will be well on its way to getting the ready-to-call audience of prospects to call you.